 Choosing the right caulk is crucial for maintaining a watertight and mould-free shower.
 Silicone caulk is the best option for high-humidity areas due to its durability and waterproof properties, while latex caulk is easier to apply but less long-lasting.

-Why Caulking is Essential
+Why Is Caulking Essential?

-1. Types of Caulk for Showers
+Types Of Caulk For Showers

-Silicone Caulk
+1. Silicone Caulk

 - Waterproofing: Its waterproof nature makes it ideal for areas with high humidity, like bathrooms and kitchens.